GYG-be/.github/profile/README.md

 ## 10 steps to Git Your GYG

-Work a little bit on each step every day.
+Improve the discipline a little bit on each step every day ...
+Life is supposed to be a recursiveAF training regimen ... we train in order to train

 1) If you need $, avoid wage slavery ... sell small portions of time; microwerk, FiveRR ... freelance then graduate to StartUpCookbook.US